semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 | --------------------------------------------------------------------- | ---------------------------------------------------------------------- |
 | ![radar chart with 3 minimum variables](static/variables-minimum.png) | ![radar chart with 10 maximum variables](static/variables-maximum.png) |

-You can turn off axes and variables if needed.
-It's especially helpful for small-sized charts like the following one:
+You can turn off grid ticks and labels if needed.
+It can be helpful for small-sized charts like the following one:

 ![example of simplified mini radar chart without visible additional lines](static/mini-radar-1.png)